A Pedestrian Injury is Not the Ideal San Francisco Fourth of July Holiday

 It was a long road to recovery, and took her almost two years to heal from the injury to her leg.
 Despite the orthopedic and physical therapy treatment that she had received, she continued to be in pain, and there was a good chance that she was going to need another surgery in the future on her leg.
 Thus, when we entered settlement negotiations with the insurance carrier, we made sure they understood that any settlement would have to include compensation for the possible future surgery (in case it was needed) as well as future pain and suffering.

 The first offer from the insurance carrier was not enough to compensate our client for her past losses and future losses.
-We therefore continued to fiercely negotiate back and forth with the insurance carrier, standing firm that our client would need adequate compensation for her future losses.
-The resistance worked, and we ended up settling the case for $318,000, which was more than enough to cover our client’s past medical bills, potential future surgical costs and left her with six figures in her pocket for pain and suffering damages that she suffered as a result of the accident.
+Sally and her pedestrian accident team therefore continued to fiercely negotiate back and forth with the insurance carrier, standing firm that our client would need adequate compensation for her future losses.
+The resistance worked, as the case ended up settling for $318,000.
+This was more than enough to cover our client’s past medical bills, potential future surgical costs and left her with six figures in her pocket for pain and suffering damages that she suffered as a result of the accident.

 "I never in a million years thought that I would be in a pedestrian accident, so I was completely overwhelmed when 1) it happened and 2) I had to immediately start attempting to understand the insurance process that goes along with it.
 Their positive attitudes definitely put me at ease for the entirety of my recovery and the insurance claim process."